 Your quoting method has a big effect on the number of leads converted into bookings

 It goes without saying that the faster you can reply to a quote request the higher your chances of making a booking.
-Try and aim to supply your quote within two hours during office hours (and the following morning for quote requests received outside of office hours).
+Try and aim to supply your quote within one to two hours during office hours (and the following morning for quote requests received outside of office hours).

 It's a good idea to start all quotes with ' Thank you for your enquiry sent through ManwithaVan.co.uk' as standard, so the customer instantly knows where the quote is coming from and connects your company with the quote request they have just submitted.

 Be confident in the rates you charge.
 Yes, some Movers at the lower end of the market will always focus on trying to offer the cheapest price possible, but most professional people (the type of customers you ideally want to move and who mainly use our site) are sophisticated enough to understand that choosing on price alone can lead to serious reliability and service level problems.

 Our quote forms for single items are preceded by a notice clearly informing customers that our Movers normally have a two hour minimum charge and to only proceed with the request if they are happy to on that basis.
 This helps us to maintain lead quality and allows you to consistently quote your normal rates as appropriate, regardless of the size of the move.

 Fully automated replies will normally see conversion rates drop as people like to know they are dealing with someone who has actually read their particular request.
 Pre-prepared quotes covering most scenarios can be used to save time yet still include the personal touch which customers are much more likely to respond to.

 Our forms specify that dates and times chosen by customers are their 'preferred' ones.
 Many people have some flexibility particularly if it is short notice or during the busy periods, so always offer alternative dates or times if necessary and consider maybe also offering a possible slight discount on occasion if the customer is willing to change to a less busy day.

 Keep it clear & simple